Yankees vs. Tigers Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Gerrit Cole (11-4) to the mound for his 28th start this season.
+- The Yankees will send Clarke Schmidt (8-8) to the mound for his 27th start this season.

-- Cole has made 25 starts of five or more innings in 27 chances this season, and averages 6.2 frames when he pitches.
+- Schmidt will look to finish five or more innings for the third start in a row.

-- He has five appearances with no earned runs allowed in 27 chances this season.
+- He has finished five appearances without allowing an earned run in 27 chances this season.

 |Opponent